 …crisp lettuce, plus sauces – ketchup, mustard, and a little pickled relish on the side

-One of the main complaints on Yelp was the price of their burgers ($12) – that if you wanted a side of fries, it would cost you $5 extra.
-I didn’t go crazy on the Burger Bar sides, but if you wanted to, you could go to town filling your plate with them and get a great deal.
-They were pretty standard.
+One of the main complaints on Yelp is the price of their burgers ($12).
+If you want a side of fries, it will cost you $5 extra.
+I don’t go crazy on the Burger Bar sides, but if you want to, you could go to town filling your plate with them and get a great deal.
+They are pretty standard.
 Nothing mind-blowing, but definitely better than what you’d expect from a buffet.
 All vegetarian, too!

-I didn’t go veggie.
-In fact, I went where I never went before – all the way to Kobe, Japan.
+I don’t go veggie.
+In fact, I go where I’ve never gone before – all the way to Kobe, Japan.

-I dunno, maybe my taste buds are crazy but I couldn’t tell the difference between the Kobe and a regular beef burger.
-Vegetarians will be happy to know that I actually preferred Abe’s vegan patty – which included caramelized onions and swiss cheese.
-He loved it too.
+I dunno, maybe my taste buds are crazy but I can’t tell the difference between the Kobe and a regular beef burger.
+Vegetarians will be happy to know that I actually prefer Abe’s vegan patty – which includes caramelized onions and swiss cheese.
+He loves it too.

 Obviously, I didn’t hate my dinner, though:

-We were almost too stuffed for dessert.
+We are almost too stuffed for dessert.
 ALMOST.

-It was still hot!!!!
-This is a dish that could have easily gone overboard into saccharine head/toothache territory so I was pleasantly surprised by its subtlety – the pillowy bread, the soft sweetness, the delicate pecans – all balanced out with the smooth, vanilla whipped cream.
-I polished off about 1/3 of it and took the rest home.
+It is still hot!!!!
+This is a dish that could have easily gone overboard into saccharine head/toothache territory so I am pleasantly surprised by its subtlety.
+The pillowy bread, the soft sweetness, the delicate pecans.
+All balanced out with the smooth, vanilla whipped cream.
+I polish off about 1/3 of it and took the rest home.

-All that sounds crazy fun, but I have to admit I had a great time just chilling with my honey on one of their slower, mellow nights.
+All that sounds crazy fun, but I have to admit I have a great time just chilling with my honey on one of their slower, mellow nights.
 Thank you so much, Mo’s!